-- IP Precedence Range: Enter the IP precedence range that the Router takes to differentiate the traffic. - Type of Service: Select the type of service that the Router takes to deal with the traffic. - 802.1p: Select the priority range for the rule.
+- IP Precedence Range: Enter the IP precedence range that the modem router takes to differentiate the traffic. - Type of Service: Select the type of service that the modem router takes to deal with the - 802.1p: Select the priority range for the rule.